 Con luz is what a Tico (the term for a Costa Rican person) might use to describe a pregnant woman.
 It means she’s ‘with light’.
 This has a very obvious rooting in the Catholic faith.
 At one point, Spain ruled over Costa Rica.
 It was part of its vast global empire.
 The Spanish brought Catholicism and it remains prominent today.

 More and more Ticos are becoming indifferent towards religion, but they still say this.
 Children are revered and every young person matters here.

-Back in the UK it might be equivalent to ‘chill out’ or ‘relax’.
+In the UK it might be equivalent to ‘chill out’ or ‘relax’.
 Ticos tend to say it with a big smile on their faces.

 Detras del Palo

 Que pega means ‘what a stick’.
 It’s used to describe someone who’s annoying or boring.
-In English it’s the equivalent of ‘stick in the mud’.
+In English it’s the equivalent of the ‘stick in the mud’.
 Ticos are very relaxed and know the value of taking some time to relax on the beach or in their homes.
 Que pega is the exact opposite.
 It implies someone can’t relax or fit in with the group.

 If they’re using this to describe you, it’s time to change your tune.

 If you want to mock that kiss-ass colleague at work, you can say lava huevos, or ‘wash the eggs’.
-It basically means someone is always sucking up to the boss and doing whatever they ask as a means to curry favour.
+It basically means someone who is always sucking up to the boss and doing whatever they ask as a means to curry favour.
 We’ll let you work out which part of the human anatomy ‘eggs’ might be referring to!